material-components/material-components-web/packages/mdc-fab/README.md

-`mdc-fab` | Mandatory, for the button element `mdc-fab__icon` | Mandatory, for the icon element `mdc-fab--mini` | Optional, modifies the FAB to a smaller size `mdc-fab--exited` | Optional, animates the FAB out of view.<br>When this class is removed, the FAB will return to view.
+`mdc-fab` | Mandatory, for the button element `mdc-fab__icon` | Mandatory, for the icon element `mdc-fab--mini` | Optional, modifies the FAB to a smaller size `mdc-fab--extended` | Optional, modifies the FAB to wider size which includes a text label.
+`mdc-fab--exited` | Optional, animates the FAB out of view.<br>When this class is removed, the FAB will return to view.

 > **A note about `:disabled`**, No disabled styles are defined for FABs.
 The FAB promotes action, and should not be displayed in a disabled state.
 If you want to present a FAB that does *not* perform an action, you should also present an explanation to the user.